 Dear Union County Voter:

-A new law signed by Governor Phil Murphy in August drastically changed the Vote-by-Mail rules in New Jersey.
-These changes are effective immediately and will impact the November General Election.
+A new law signed by Governor Phil Murphy last year drastically changed the Vote-by-Mail rules in New Jersey.
+These changes are effective for the 2019 Primary and General Elections.

 Now, a voter has only two options for voting by mail.
 A voter can request a Vote-by-Mail Ballot for one election or for all elections every year until the voter opts out in writing.

 Voters can download the updated Vote-by-Mail Ballot application from our Elections Website by clicking here and from the County Clerk’s free Union County Votes Mobile App, which can be found on the Apple App or Google Play stores.

 All 2016, and all 2017 and 2018 Vote-by-Mail General Election voters have been sent a letter from the County Clerk’s Office advising of this change.